scuamatzi/kmsongs/README.md

+##About:

-Static webpage shows list of kusimarka songs.
+Static webpage that shows a list of kusimarka songs.
 Made with bootstrap.

+This is just the prototype, it will be done using FastApi to be able to create and modify records.